raspberrypisig/minimal-mistakes/_posts/2018-01-30-sonoff-tasmota.md

 The directory Sonoff-Tasmota-development/lib contains libraries that needed by be copied to the default location for Arduino libraries.
 In the case of my Windows 10 machine, it is C:\Users\<username>\Documents\Arduino\libraries

 ## Override user_config_override.h
+Override this file with the one [here](https://raw.githubusercontent.com/raspberrypisig/raspberrypisig.github.io/master/assets/files/user_config_override.h)

+If you have followed the steps correctly, you should hit verify and it should compile without error.

 Now we are ready to connect up the Sonoff to your PC/Laptop but there is a trick so stay tuned.